 It is necessary to set the response deadline by processes such as triage and explain the monitoring process to see if it is executed within the deadline.

 The timeframes provided by the manufacturers should be able to be justified and explained.
 There may be a set of timeframes covering different possible situations.
 This should include timeframes for deciding and implementing possible reactions or responses.

-ISO/SAE 21434 can be used as the basis for evidencing the required processes, especially based on [RQ-08-07] and [RQ-08-08].

 Examples of documents/evidence that could be provided

+The following standards may be applicable:

+(a) ISO/SAE 21434:2021 can be used as the basis for evidencing the required processes, especially based on [RQ-08-07] and [RQ-08-08];

+(b) ISO PAS 5112.

 The following could be used to evidence the processes used:

-(a) Procedure for implementing cyber security incident response activities, including:
+(c) Procedure for implementing cyber security incident response activities, including:

 (i) Field monitoring (obtaining information on incidents and vulnerabilities);